Sign up today to receive Ballot Watch, industry updates, Job Bank, BID Academy updates and more.

-If you have any queries relating to the conference please contact Ben on 0845 112 0118 or email him here.
+If you have any queries relating to the conference please contact Drew on 0845 112 0118 or email here.

 British BIDs members receive a 25% discount.
 To book your place, please enter your unique membership number in the ‘promotional code’ box when you are on our online booking system.

 If you have lost/forgotten your membership number please get in touch with us at firstname.lastname@example.org

 Below is the agenda for the professional development day.

 10:45Welcome from host John Hirst